microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 ## Import container images

 We will be using a sample application called [aks-store-demo](https://github.com/Azure-Samples/aks-store-demo).
 This application is a simple e-commerce store that consists of three services: **store-front**, **order-service**, and **product-service**.

-The [store-front](https://github.com/Azure-Samples/aks-store-demo/tree/main/src/store-front) is a web application that allows users to browse products, add products to a cart, and checkout.
-The [product-service](https://github.com/Azure-Samples/aks-store-demo/tree/main/src/product-service) is a RESTful API that provides product information to the store-front service.
-Finally, the [order-service](https://github.com/Azure-Samples/aks-store-demo/tree/main/src/order-service) is a RESTful API that handles order processing and saves order to a [RabbitMQ](https://www.rabbitmq.com/) message queue.
+- [store-front](https://github.com/Azure-Samples/aks-store-demo/tree/main/src/store-front) is a web UI that allows users to browse products, add products to a cart, and checkout
+- [product-service](https://github.com/Azure-Samples/aks-store-demo/tree/main/src/product-service) is a RESTful API that provides product information to the store-front service
+- [order-service](https://github.com/Azure-Samples/aks-store-demo/tree/main/src/order-service) is a RESTful API that handles order processing and saves order to a [RabbitMQ](https://www.rabbitmq.com/) message queue

 Here is a high-level application architecture diagram: